-After each meal is the recommended frequency and ensure that you pay special attention to each individual tooth and the gum line around it.
+After each meal is the recommended frequency and ensures that you pay special attention to each individual tooth and the gum line around it.

 What products can I use?

-- Flouride toothpastes – these help to control gum disease, plaque and dental decay while also freshening your breath.
+- Flouride kinds of toothpaste – these help to control gum disease, plaque, and dental decay while also freshening your breath.

-- Manual or Electric toothbrushes – these can be used, although with care, as long as you can get to all your teeth.
+- Manual or Electric toothbrushes – these can be used, although with care, as long as you can get at all your teeth.